The Cher Show (musical): 2022/2023 UK tour

-In May 2021, a new touring production was announced in the UK and Ireland from April 2022 to April 2023 directed by Arlene Phillips and featuring choreography from Oti Mabuse.
-Casting for the tour will include Millie O'Connell as Babe, Danielle Steers as Lady and Debbie Kurup as Star.
-The show will differ from the Broadway production with modifications to the show's music, Rick Elice's book, and the costumes; which will be redesigned by Gabriella Slade (Six).
-It also has set design by Tom Rogers, lighting design by Ben Cracknell, sound design by Dan Samson, wigs, hair and make-up design by Sam Cox, music production by Gary Hickeson, musical supervision by Rich Morris.
+In May 2021, a new touring production was announced in the UK and Ireland from April 2022 to April 2023 directed by Arlene Phillips and featuring choreography from Oti Mabuse and produced by ROYO.
+Casting for the tour was announced in late February 2022 and included Millie O'Connell as Babe, Danielle Steers as Lady and Debbie Kurup as Star.
+This was the first professional non-replica production of the musical and contained several alterations from Broadway with modifications to the show's music, Rick Elice's book, and the costumes; which were redesigned by Gabriella Slade (Six).
+The tour set design by Tom Rogers, lighting design by Ben Cracknell, sound design by Dan Samson, wigs, hair and make-up design by Sam Cox, music production by Gary Hickeson, musical supervision by Rich Morris.